Tornado records: Longest span without a tornado rated F5/EF5 in the United States

-Before the Greensburg EF5 tornado on May 4, 2007, it had been eight years and one day since the United States had a confirmed F5/EF5 tornado.
-Prior to Greensburg, the last confirmed F5/EF5 had hit the southern Oklahoma City metro area and surrounding communities on May 3, 1999.
-This stretch was later surpassed by an ongoing drought which began on May 20, 2013; it is now the longest interval without an F5/EF5 tornado since official records began in 1950.
+Before the Greensburg EF5 tornado on May 4, 2007, it had been eight years and two days since the United States had a confirmed F5/EF5 tornado, with the previous one being an F5 tornado that hit the southern Oklahoma City metro area and surrounding communities on May 3, 1999.
+This stretch was later surpassed by a drought which began on May 20, 2013 and ended on June 20, 2025, after the National Weather Service and structural engineers conducted additional surveys on the tornado that struck near Enderlin, North Dakota, where they found wind speeds over 210 mph as a result of flipped and tossed train cars.

 Years without tornado rated violent (F4/EF4+) in United States

 2018 was the only year since official records began in 1950 that no tornado in the United States was rated in the violent class (F4/EF4+).